Fossil Group (FOSL) Q3 2017 Results - Earnings Call Transcript

 And in addition, as we mentioned before, we've got a significant amount of advertising more than last year between ourselves and our partners.
 There's something like 40% to 60% more marketing going out there.
 Most of it is based around influencers, social media, video.
 It's pretty incredible stuff.
 A lot of that just started.
 I think we actually started a little later this year than last year, so that's in place.

-One other thing I would mention because it's very important is we talk a lot about wearables, but keep in mind that our number one objective is to gain share of the traditional watch business.
+One other thing I would mention, because it's very important is we talk a lot about wearables, but keep in mind that our number one objective is to gain share of the traditional watch business.
 We just think technology can be a catalyst for doing exactly that.
 And we are seeing globally somewhat of a stabilization.
 We saw in both Europe and Asia the traditional watch business stabilizing there.
 The U.S. is still a challenge because we think that that's where most of the strong competition in wearables is, in the United States.
 And we have identified in traditional watches a number of categories, brands in different geographies, new materials and ideas.
 There's a lot of innovation going on across the entire company.
 That's pretty exciting product coming.

 We do think that long term what we're doing with hybrids specifically, which is basically a traditional watch with connectivity, is bringing a younger customer into the business, and we know there's some cross-shopping going on there.
 The hybrid activity is really – it's a way for us to bring more excitement and a younger customer into the category, and we think we can accelerate that with new ideas and materials and products, et cetera, and that's our strategy.